Take a second and picture the United States military at work.

 Regardless of the situation your brain created, there’s probably one element you included without even thinking about it – a Humvee.

-In the early 1980s the U.S. Army needed to replace their old fleet of transport jeeps.
+In the early 1980s, the U.S. Army needed to replace its old fleet of transport jeeps.
 So they put out a call for companies to design their next ideal vehicle.
 The task presented was intense.
 They wanted a vehicle that was: